What is Net Revenue Retention (NRR) in SaaS?

 For instance, you could add a welcome survey to learn about your new customers and their goals with your products, segment your user base, and then tailor the onboarding experience to fit their needs and ensure they get the value needed to stay with your SaaS business.

-Welcome survey created with Userpilot.
+Backlink manager’s welcome survey built with Userpilot.

 Offer in-app self-service support to boost customer experience